Internet censorship in Morocco: Google Earth, Skype, and YouTube

-Targuist Sniper case

-An anonymous person calling himself the "Targuist Sniper" from Targuist, a small Berber town in northern Morocco, posted several videos of good quality on YouTube showing Moroccan police officers, one after another, accepting cash bribes from truck drivers and potential smugglers.
-The videos generated wide debate on the press and discussions on the Internet, but they were never mentioned in the state media.
-Many were seeing them as a new way of cyberactivism by fighting the widespread corruption in the government institutions.

 The videos led to the arrest of nine corrupt policemen and the transfer of others.

 Fouad Mourtada case

 Fouad Mourtada, a Moroccan engineer, was sentenced by a Casablanca court to three years in prison for creating a fake profile of the king's brother on Facebook.
-He was convicted on 23 February 2008 of “villainous practices linked to the alleged theft" of Prince Moulay Rachid's identity.
+He was convicted on 23 February 2008 of "villainous practices linked to the alleged theft" of Prince Moulay Rachid's identity.
 Fouad was sentenced to 3 years of jail plus a fine of 10,000 Moroccan Dirhams.
-On the evening of 18 March 2008, Fouad was released by a royal pardon after spending 43 days in jail.

 Lakome

 Independent media platform Lakome.com was blocked in Morocco starting from 17 October 2013.
 The editor of its Arabic version Ali Anouzla, has been held in pre-trial detention since 17 September 2013.
 The site administrators migrated the French version to another domain—Lakome.info and lako.me—which was briefly accessible on 18 October, but was later blocked.
-Due to over-blocking, some popular websites using cloud hosting such as Heroku, Pinterest and Instagram were also briefly blocked.The block reportedly impacted only Rabat.
+Due to over-blocking, some popular websites using cloud hosting such as Heroku, Pinterest, and Instagram were also briefly blocked.
+The block reportedly impacted only Rabat.

 On 19 October French website Reflets.info was also blocked after it reported on the censorship.
 Later that day Moroccan authorities also blocked the free web proxy hidemyass.com.

 On 22 October Reporters without Borders mirrored the censored website on its domain name (Lakome.RSF.org).
 Additionally it addressed a message to France's Minister of Foreign Affairs Laurent Fabius, asking him to mention the case of Anouzla in his meeting with his Moroccan counterpart.